-For a work injury, the benefit is equal to 66% of earnings before the onset of disability; for workers in irregular employment, 66% of total adjusted earnings in the last 6 months divided by 150.
-The daily benefit is payable after a 4-day waiting period until the insured is assessed as no longer disabled.
-The benefit for the waiting period is paid retroactively.
+For regular employees, the work injury benefit is equal to 66% of earnings before the disability began; for workers in irregular employment, 66% of total adjusted earnings in the last 6 months divided by 150.
+The daily benefit is paid retroactively after a 4-day waiting period for the duration of the disability.